k-dimitrijevs/k-dimitrijevs/README.md

 ## 👋 Hi there!

 My name is Kristians.
-I'm Software Developer currently specialing in PHP.
+I'm Software Developer currently specializing in PHP.
 I'm eager to take on new challenges and improve my skills as a Software Developer.

 ### 📫 Reach Me